 How to make Creamy Lemon Ice Cream:

 - Mix milk, cream and sugar in a bowl.

 - Add zest and lemon juice to milk/cream mixture

 - Mix well then put in freezer for 2 hours

-- Remove once just starting to freeze, then using mixer whip until doubled.
+- Remove once just starting to freeze, then using a mixer whip until doubled.
 Then freeze until solid

-- Store in sealed container until ready to serve. (put plastic wrap over the top to prevent ice crystals from forming)
+- Store in a sealed container until ready to serve. (put plastic wrap over the top to prevent ice crystals from forming)

 Using fresh lemon juice and the zest you get a burst of tart refreshing flavor that is perfect for the end of the meal!